danja/sparqlpress2/manual.md

 **2021-04-28**

-Menu items at the moment are mostly just to hook into little tests, except for  'SPARQL' which is more or less as it needs to be.
+Menu items at the moment are mostly just to hook into little tests, except for  'SPARQL' which is more or less as it needs to be - little bit of tweaking needed, **you may have to enter the endpoint URI** -

+http://*[host]*/*[site name]*/wp-json/sparqlpress/v1/sparql

+(mine keeps forgetting, maybe just Chrome cache)

 * SparqlPress - lists IDs/URLs of Posts
 * DANBRI - reads https://danbri.org/foaf.rdf into the ARC2 store, runs a SPARQL query to list names